dje-dev/Ceres/README.md

 *  a state-of-the-art UCI-compliant chess engine employing the AlphaZero-style Monte Carlo Tree Search and deep neural networks
 *  a flexible, modular and efficient software library with an exposed API to facilitate research in computer chess
 *  a set of [integrated tools](Commands.md) for chess research (e.g for position analysis, suite testing, tournament manager)
+*  ancillary features and applications to facilitate human analysis of chess positions, for example an integrated [graphing](graph.md) feature which generates on-the-fly visualizations of Ceres search results within a web browser

 The Ceres MCTS engine is a novel implementation written in C# for the Microsoft .NET framework.
 This system comprises about 80,000 lines of source in 500 source code files, developed